North Korea fires second suspected missile in six days

 - Published

-North Korea has fired a "suspected ballistic missile", less than a week after it launched what it claimed to be a hypersonic missile.
+North Korea has fired a suspected ballistic missile, less than a week after it launched what it claimed was a hypersonic missile.

-Seoul's Joint Chief of Staff (JCS) said it detected the launch at 07:27 local time on Tuesday (22: 27 GMT Monday).
+South Korea said it detected the launch at 07:27 local time on Tuesday (22:27 GMT on Monday).

-Japan's coast guard also reported the launch, saying North Korea fired a "ballistic missile-like object".
+Japan's coast guard also reported the launch, saying North Korea had fired a "ballistic missile-like object".

-It comes as six countries had earlier issued a statement urging the North to cease its "destabilising actions".
+It comes shortly after six countries issued a statement urging the North to cease its "destabilising actions".

-"Our military detected a suspected ballistic missile fired by North Korea from land towards the East Sea ," said the JCS, adding that intelligence authorities from South Korea and the US were in the process of "conducting a detailed analysis".
+"Our military detected a suspected ballistic missile fired by North Korea from land towards the East Sea," South Korea's Joint Chief of Staff (JCS) said, adding that intelligence authorities from South Korea and the US were in the process of conducting a detailed analysis.

-The latest launch underscores North Korean leader Kim Jong Un's pledge to bolster the country's defences as part of is policy priorities for 2022, outlined during a key meeting in December last year.
+The latest launch underscores North Korean leader Kim Jong-un's pledge to bolster the country's defences as part of its policy priorities for 2022, which were outlined during a key meeting in December.

-On Monday, the United States mission to the United Nations, joined by France, Ireland, Japan, the United Kingdom, and Albania, had issued a joint statement condemning last week's test.
+On Monday, the US mission to the United Nations, joined by France, Ireland, Japan, the United Kingdom, and Albania, issued a joint statement condemning last week's apparent test.

-"These actions increase the risk of miscalculation and escalation and pose a significant threat to regional stability," said US ambassador to the UN Linda Thomas-Greenfield, reading the joint statement ahead of a closed-door Security Council meeting on the missile launch.
+"These actions increase the risk of miscalculation and escalation and pose a significant threat to regional stability," said US ambassador to the UN Linda Thomas-Greenfield.

 The group called for North Korea "to refrain from further destabilising actions... and engage in meaningful dialogue towards our shared goal of complete denuclearisation."